Botcopy/docs/docs/basics/components.md

 Botcopy offers some added utility with **Chat Components**.

 ## Feedback
 When enabled, the **Feedback** component will appear after responses marked as **End of Conversation** in Dialogflow.
-You also have a few choices of triggering the box manually:
+You also have a few choices for triggering the box manually:

 - Set a context named `botcopy-feedback` on an intent in Dialogflow ES
 - Set a parameter named `botcopyFeedback` equal to `true` on an intent in Dialogflow CX